austinvhuang/vkcompute/README.md

 Optional:

-`rg` and `entr` command line tools are used in the `Makefile` for continuous build watching. `clang-format` is also used by the makefile to automate formatting cleanup.
+`rg` and `entr` command line tools are used in the `Makefile` aliases for continuous builds. `clang-format` is also used by the makefile to automate formatting cleanup.

 ## Project Structure